 Ski also has an established career as a distinguished journalist, having reported on several prominent news stories over the years.
-Career highlights include the final interview with Coretta Scott King, and an exclusive interview with convicted child murderer Wayne Williams, which helped to launch the reinvestigation of the Atlanta Child Murders.
+Career highlights include the final interview with Coretta Scott King, and an exclusive interview with convicted child murderer Wayne Williams, which helped to launch the re-investigation of the Atlanta Child Murders.
 The interview and subsequent reopening of the case made national headlines.
-In 2002, the honorable Reverend Jesse Jackson presented Ski with the distinguished “Journalist of the Year” award on behalf of the Rainbow Push Coalition – a noteworthy career highlight.
+In 2002, the honorable Reverend Jesse Jackson presented Ski with the distinguished “Journalist of the Year” award on behalf of the Rainbow Push Coalition.

 When not on-air or in front of the camera, philanthropy is Frank Ski’s passion.
-He is well-known in Atlanta as a visionary who looks beyond merely handing over money to children’s programs, but works to develop children as intellectual, creative, confident young people.
+He is well-known in Atlanta, Baltimore and Washington DC as a visionary who looks beyond merely handing over money to children’s programs, but works to develop children as intellectual, creative, confident young people.
 His history of helping people in need is long and impressive.
 He finds responsibility in his celebrity to reach out, and in his words, “foster a global sense of involvement”.

+Ski has not only been able to entertain and inform listeners on his weekly radio show, he has also opened up many doors for his audience.
 Ski has served as host and spokesperson for many charitable and educational initiatives including the International Civil Rights Walk of Fame and, after the tragedy of Hurricane Katrina, he spearheaded an initiative to raise hundreds of thousands of dollars for displaced families.
 In 2005 alone, Frank Ski raised nearly a half million dollars for Hosea Williams Feed the Hungry and Homeless and Metro Atlanta Respite & Development Services, a non-profit agency that assists children with special needs.
-He is also involved with Rainbow Push Coalition, and serves on the board of directors of Hands on Atlanta, Leadership Atlanta and The Latin American Association.
+He has also involved with Rainbow Push Coalition, Hands on Atlanta, Leadership Atlanta and The Latin American Association.

 Ski’s most notable philanthropic venture is the Frank Ski Kids Foundation, which provides financial assistance to low-income youth applicants and youth-serving agencies to expand opportunities for educational, athletic and cultural learning.
 Since its inception, The Frank Ski Kids Foundation has provided once-in-a-lifetime experiences for children, including all expenses paid excursions to Rome and Florence Italy, The Amazon and to Ecuador to explore The Galapagos Islands and the Charles Darwin Research Station, as well as annual events such as the Youth Bowl and Kids Week.
 Hundreds of Atlanta’s youth benefit from the positive opportunities the foundation provides each year.
 As a result, The Frank Ski Kids Foundation has received numerous awards and honors including Black Enterprise Magazine’s National Community Champion Award.

-While philanthropy is his life’s passion, Ski takes time to enjoy some healthy indulgences as well.
+While philanthropy is his life’s passion, Frank takes time to enjoy some healthy indulgences as well.
 His personal interests include international travel, gourmet food and wine collecting.
-An Atlanta resident, Frank is married to Tanya Rodriguez and has four sons, Jarrett, Franklin, Blake and Harrison.
-Always one to promote giving back to his community, Ski emphasizes philanthropic work with his sons and teaches them about the responsibility he feels he has to the community.
-Leaving each place a little better than he found it, Frank Ski’s influence continues to grow not just in the Atlanta community, but around the world.
+Always one to promote giving back to his community, Frank emphasizes philanthropic work with his family and teaches them about the responsibility he feels he has to the community.
+Leaving each place a little better than he found it, Frank Ski’s influence continues to grow not just in the communities where his voice is heard, but around the world.